Von Bonstetten

 Bonstetten was the name of a noble family originally from Bonstetten, Switzerland (now in the Swiss canton of Zürich).

 First mentioned in 1122 with one Henricus de Bonstadin, the family held the office of reeves in Zürich in the 13th century, and several members acted as judges in Thurgau in the 13th and 14th century.
 In the 14th century, they acquired Oberelsass, Aargau and Sundgau, rising to considerable prominence and entering marital ties with the House of Habsburg.

-Hermann von Bonstetten was prince-abbot of St Gall during 1333–1360.
+Hermann von Bonstetten was prince-abbot of St Gall Abbey in 1333–1360.